-The first step in the project, consisting of a tech talent profile commissioned by the Austin-based firm TIP Strategies, assessing the tech job market in Delaware, the state’s supply of qualified applicants and its current educational and nonprofit capacity.
+The first step in the project consisted of a tech talent profile commissioned by the Austin-based firm TIP Strategies assessing the tech job market in Delaware, the state’s supply of qualified applicants and its current educational and nonprofit capacity.

 The analysis included roundtables, interviews and work sessions with more than 50 participants from Delaware businesses, nonprofits, education and workforce development in all three counties, according to a DPP news release.

 It found that, in 2019, Delaware employed 17,429 IT workers, with 90% of them residing in the state.
 Two-thirds of IT jobs, it found, are outside the traditional “tech” sector, but instead are concentrated in Delaware’s top industries, including finance, healthcare, manufacturing and education.